Jonathan Walker (abolitionist)

 Jonathan Walker (1799 – May 1, 1878), known as "The Man with the Branded Hand", was an American fishing ship captain and abolitionist who became a national hero in 1844 when he was tried and sentenced as a slave stealer following his attempt to help seven runaway slaves find freedom.
 He was branded on his hand by the United States Government with the markings "S S", for "Slave Stealer".

 Biography

 Put on trial in federal court in Pensacola, Walker was convicted, heavily fined, and sentenced to be tied to a pillory, and publicly branded on his right hand with the letters "S S" (for "slave stealer").
 But to sympathizers, it meant "Slave Savior".
 United States Marshal Eben Dorr, who also traded slaves, executed the branding with a hot iron.
-Walker was then returned to jail, confined eleven months, and released only after Northern abolitionists paid his fine.